madenorth/sharepoint-vscode-onprem-deploy/README.md

 # sharepoint-vscode-onprem-deploy
-Use Visual Studio to develop and deploy your client side apps to onprem SharePoint deployment
+Use Visual Studio Code to develop and deploy your client side apps to onprem SharePoint deployment

 ## Instructions for use
 Clone or download the files in this repository.